rackerlabs/technical-blog/_posts/2015-12-16-Windows-Server-2016-Docker-and-Sitecore.md

 PS C:\> New-NetFirewallRule -Name "TCP80" -DisplayName "HTTP on TCP/80" -Protocol tcp -LocalPort 80 -Action Allow -Enabled True
 ```
-Exit out of your powershell prompt.
+Exit out of your PowerShell prompt.
 Now you can build the iisdemo container by running
 ```sh
 docker run --rm -it -p 80:80 iisdemo cmd
 ```